 Human-in-the-Loop

-AuroraSOC follows a human-in-the-loop (HITL) philosophy: AI agents handle the heavy lifting of analysis and correlation, but critical decisions require human authorization.
-This ensures accountability and prevents AI from taking irreversible actions without oversight.
+AuroraSOC follows a human-in-the-loop philosophy: AI agents handle analysis and correlation, but critical decisions require human authorisation.
+This keeps the operator accountable while letting the AI do the heavy lifting.

 | Category | Actions | Approval Required |